trixi-framework/TrixiParticles.jl/docs/src/systems/weakly_compressible_sph.md

 Pages = [joinpath("schemes", "fluid", "weakly_compressible_sph", "system.jl")]
 ```

-### References:
+### References
 - Joseph J. Monaghan.
 "Simulating Free Surface Flows in SPH".
-  In: Journal of Computational Physics 110 (1994), pages 399-406.
+  In: Journal of Computational Physics 110 (1994), pages 399--406.
   [doi: 10.1006/jcph.1994.1034](https://doi.org/10.1006/jcph.1994.1034)

 ## [Equation of State](@id equation_of_state)

-The equation of state is used to relate liquid density to hydrostatic pressure and thus allow
+The equation of state is used to relate fluid density to pressure and thus allow
 an explicit simulation of the [WCSPH system](@ref WeaklyCompressibleSPHSystem).
 The equation in the following formulation was introduced by Cole (Cole 1948, pp. 39 and 43).
 The pressure ``p`` is calculated as